MrPicklePinosaur/marklin_ctl/README.md

 ## TODO

-- [ ] Handle switches in middle of track
+- [x] Handle switches in middle of track
+- [ ] Initalize all trains to speed zero
+- [ ] add support for functions like lights and horn
+- [ ] validation for commands